strath-ace/smart-xai/Earth_Observation_Satellite_Case_Study/Environment/README.md

 Additionally, There are 6 files used to read from the Data folder.

-1. environment_data_to_solver.py
+1. **environment_data_to_solver.py** - This function is used to send satellites position data to the function solver test.

-2. ground_station_access.py -
+2. **ground_station_access.py** -
 This function is used to extract all the selected ground station access for an Earth Observation satellite for selected day from the txt file

-3. Land_visibility.py - This function is used for generating land visibility data for a selected day extracted from the text file.
+3. **Land_visibility.py** - This function is used for generating land visibility data for a selected day extracted from the text file.

-4. Shade_exposure.py - This file is used for generating data where light/shade exposures occur over a selected day.
+4. **Shade_exposure.py** - This file is used for generating data where light/shade exposures occur over a selected day.

-5. start_end_points_data.py - This file is used for determining the start and end times for each day.
+5. **start_end_points_data.py** - This file is used for determining the start and end times for each day.

-6. test_environment_data.py - Used for testing.
+6. **test_environment_data.py** - Used for testing.
 This function is used for extracting the data of satellites position for a selected day.